-Equipment for sampling and storage of (undisturbed) soil cores for soil and root analyses, Rhizons for soil pore water collection
+Equipment for sampling and storage of (undisturbed) soil cores / soil rings, roots & soil pore water.

-VSI Storage and transport boxes for soil cores.
-We offer storage solutions for undisturbed soil samples -- fitting the diameter of your soil cores and variable in length.
+Soil Core Storage & Transport.
+Storage solutions for undisturbed soil cores - custom-made, fitting the diameter of your soil cores and variable in length.

-VSI Soil Ring Sampler.
-The soil ring sampler can be used to sample undisturbed soil samples into soil sample rings (of custom diameter, height and material), e.g. for soil density measurements.
+Soil Ring Sampler - direct (Type 1).
+The soil ring sampler is used to sample undisturbed soil samples directly into soil sample rings (of custom diameter, height and material).
+Custom diameter and heights available.